rgradeck/Data-User-Guides/README.md

 How have others made use of this data?
 Can anyone else interested in using this data get ideas from others working with the data?

 <B>7.
 Appendix - listing of field values, codebook, etc.</B>
+If this is included on the open data portal, a link to the dataset page can suffice.

 <B>8.
 Sources/Acknowledgements</B>